 Mr. Vavalides serves as the Credit Risk Management Group Head.
 He earned his Bachelor of Science in Business Administration (with Honors) with a major in Real Estate and Urban Development, and his Master of Business Administration Degrees from the University of Tennessee, Knoxville.
 His financial services career began at RepublicBank (Dallas, Texas).
 He completed the bank’s formal credit and risk analysis program in 1982.
 His initial client management position was in the Financial Institutions Division serving bank and trust organizations and financial holding companies.
 After three years he was promoted to a management and leadership position in RepublicBank’s Middle Market Division, serving commercial businesses with revenues of up to $50,000,000, and Commercial Real Estate Development clients.
 In 1988, he joined SunTrust Bank, Chattanooga in the Corporate Banking Division as a Senior Client Manager.
 In 1990, he was promoted to Division Manager responsible for the overall production, performance and administrative results of the Corporate Banking Division, Commercial Real Estate Finance Group, Treasury Services, and the Merchant Card segments.
 In 1992, he was designated as a member of SunTrust Chattanooga’s Strategic Planning, Asset/Liability, and Finance Committees.
 In 2003, he accepted the offer to become the STI Chattanooga Region’s Chief Credit Officer responsible for the underwriting of credit requests with exposures up to $15,000,000.
 The position was responsible for consistent application of credit policies and procedures by the Private and Wealth Banking, Commercial, and Business Banking units.
 In 2004, he joined Branch Banking and Trust in a role that called for both direct client management, and internal team leadership responsibilities.
 He was responsible for commercial, and real estate business development and loan underwriting, as well as the overall production and management results for the territory.
 He served on the BB&T Tennessee regional loan review and executive management committees.
-Mr. Vavalides is a member of the Knoxville Rotary Club and a member of the Finance Committee for the Knoxville Chamber of Commerce.
+Mr. Vavalides has served as a member of the Knoxville Rotary Club and a member of the Finance Committee for the Knoxville Chamber of Commerce.
 Additionally, he currently serves on the Planning Committee board of St. George Greek Orthodox Church.

 Barry W. Rich